oppia/oppia-web-developer-docs/Instructions-for-Admins.md

 1. If new contributors have contributed in this release cycle, update the `AUTHORS` and `CONTRIBUTORS` files, as well as the Credits section on `pages/about.html`.

 1. Run the tests.
 Make sure they all pass.
+(Note: if Travis has already said the first two tests are good, then you don't need to run them again.)

   ```
+    bash scripts/test.sh
     bash scripts/run_js_tests.sh
     bash scripts/run_integration_tests.sh
-    bash scripts/test.sh
   ```

 1. Run